 Art emporium a boost for St. Mark’s church

-Keith Bullen, from left, Don MacLeod, Mary Webster and Nancy Bongard are getting ready for the St. Mark's Art Emporium this weekend in Niagara-on-the-Lake.
-(Supplied photo)
+Keith Bullen, Don MacLeod, Mary Webster and Nancy Bongard are getting ready for the St. Mark's Art Emporium this weekend.
+(Photo submitted)

 The rectory of St. Mark’s Anglican Church in Niagara-on-the-Lake will be a place to worship the talents of local artists this weekend.

-Friday to Sunday, an art emporium will display more than 80 pieces of art, including oils, acrylics, lithography, photography and costume sketches from the Shaw Festival.
+Friday to Sunday, an art emporium will display more than 80 pieces of art, including oils, acrylics, lithography, photography, and Shaw Festival costume sketches.

 One of many events the church hosts throughout the year, the art sale will be a fundraiser for heritage buildings on the 225-year-old site, along with the work the parish does in the community.

-Every piece has been donated by individual artists and estates and has been professionally curated and priced, with work starting at $25 and topping $1,000.
+Every piece has been donated by artists or estates and has been professionally curated and priced with help from Jeffrey Joyner of Joyner/Waddington Art Auctioneers of Toronto.
+About one-third of the artists are local, with prices beginning at $25 and topping $1,000.

-Not to be confused with the annual festive art show at the church before Christmas, this is a brand-new event, which follows a cherry festival the church hosted in July.
+This is a new event - not to be confused with the Christmas Emporium - and follows the cherry festival the church hosted in July.

-At the emporium on Labour Day weekend, work will be shown in the style of the Royal Academy in London, England, says Don MacLeod, one of its organizers.
+At the upcoming emporium, work will be shown in the style of the Royal Academy in London, England, says Don MacLeod, one of the organizers.